ERA-engined Cars - Notes on Chassis Technical History and Specification

 In 1953/54 Rochdale builder Jim Berry purchased Bertie Bradnack’s unraced Woden Formula 2 car, which Bradnack had built around an HAR chassis with the intention of fitting a Bristol engine.

-The car was Australian-owned from 1970 until 2019.
+From 1970 the car was Australian-owned until it was sold in 2019.

 Cooper-ERA (T23 CB/4/53)

-During 1958-60, Jim Berry fitted his two litre ERA engine to his ex-Bob Gerard Cooper Bristol.
-Before the Cooper was sold the ERA engine was removed, thus ending the brief life of this Cooper as a second Cooper-ERA.
+Before the Cooper was sold the ERA engine was removed, thus ending the brief life of this car as a second Cooper-ERA.

 OTHER LATER ERA-ENGINED CARS